Defining a Green Horse

 So how do we go about training a green horse?
 Well, quite simply, EMBRACE IT!
 Try to enjoy those green moments, whilst we are at it, throw away the word “green” and replace it with “learning.”
 Every time your horse is learning you are both progressing.
 If not to progress why else do all of us mad people keep horses?

-When all said and done, the best investment you can make in you and your horse is lots and lots of proper training with a high quality professional.
+When all is said and done, the best investment you can make in yourself and your horse is lots and lots of proper training with a professional instructor.
 A GOOD instructor will see that when your horse is learning they need to provide it with more experience; when they are finding something challenging they will supply the both of you with the knowledge to make it easier and when they give you exercises, they will allow your horse to build strength in their body steadily and without excess pressure.
 If you invest in your training soon you will be excited each time your horse becomes green as it means progression is on the horizon.

 Dealing with Competition